Background

-The awards ceremony takes place at BASW's annual UK conference in June.
-Dates and venue for 2025 to be confirmed.
+The awards ceremony takes place at BASW's annual UK conference in June 2025.

 Alison Holt, BBC's social affairs editor, joint winner of the 2023 Outstanding contribution to journalism featuring social work award'I’m thrilled to have received this award...
 Hopefully the new awards will encourage more understanding of and reporting about these really important issues.'